 How HR can enable managers:

 Provide a psychologically safe work environment.
 To feel respected, employees need to feel heard.
 Respect goes beyond just listening to their concerns at work.
-Companies also need to create a venue where employees feel safe discussing the personal challenges they’re dealing with in 2022 and beyond – whether that’s struggling with their mental health or feeling overwhelmed by the social injustices happening around the world.
+Companies also need to create a venue where employees feel safe discussing the personal challenges they’re dealing with in 2023 and beyond – whether that’s struggling with their mental health, fears about the economic climate, or feeling overwhelmed by the social injustices happening around the world.

 2. Distributed authority